Independent Evaluation · RFP 902732 · FY2020–FY2026

 The benchmark question

-The benchmark is recognizable — but smoothed, mismatched, and book-yield-based.
+The benchmark is recognizable but smoothed, mismatched, and book-yield-based.

 To its credit, the County does show a benchmark: the ICE BofA 0-3yr and 0-5yr US Treasury indices, plotted against the portfolio monthly since 2015.
-Three things undercut it as a true performance yardstick — it's shown as 18- and 30-month moving averages (which can't be held as a portfolio), the Treasury-only indices don't match an agency- and corporate-heavy pool, and the County compares its book yield to them rather than total return against total return.
+Three things undercut it as a true performance yardstick: it's shown as 18- and 30-month moving averages (which can't be held as a portfolio), the Treasury-only indices don't match an agency- and corporate-heavy pool, and the County compares its book yield to them rather than total return against total return.

-"The County does not manage the portfolio to a specific benchmark; rather, benchmarks are used to show the County is earning a market rate of return over a period of time."— County of Alameda monthly investment report, March 2026, p.4 (verbatim)
+"The County does not manage the portfolio to a specific benchmark; rather, benchmarks are used to show the County is earning a market rate of return over a period of time."Source: County of Alameda monthly investment report, March 2026, p.4 (verbatim)

-The Ethical Investment Policy
+Can the Ethical Investment Policy move forward, financially?

 What the screens actually reach